 Why don’t girls usually get BMD?
 When a girl inherits a flawed dystrophin gene from one parent, she usually also gets a healthy dystrophin gene from her other parent, giving her enough of the protein to protect her from the disease.
 Males who inherit the mutation get the disease because they have no second dystrophin gene to make up for the faulty one.

 However, although girls don’t usually get the full effects of BMD, some females with the gene flaw are somewhat affected.
 A minority of females with the mutation are manifesting carriers, who usually have a mild form of the disorder.

-For these women, the dystrophin deficiency may result in weaker muscles that fatigue easily in the back, legs and arms.
+For these women, a dystrophin deficiency may result in weaker muscles that fatigue easily in the back, legs, and arms.
 Some may even need a wheelchair or other mobility aids.
 Manifesting carriers may have heart problems, which can show up as shortness of breath or inability to do moderate exercise.
 The heart problems, if untreated, can be quite serious, even life-threatening.

 A female relative of someone with BMD can get a full range of diagnostic tests to determine her carrier status.
 If she's found to be a carrier, regular strength evaluations and close cardiac monitoring can help her manage any symptoms that may arise.
 For asymptomatic carriers, it is recommended to repeat cardiac assessments every three to five years; however, for carriers who develop symptoms, it is recommended to go through more frequent cardiac assessments.3